Saturn Return Fashion Rules – What To Take Away From This Transit…

 Yes, some celestial gods want you to have fun with fashion (especially Jupiter!) but really, Saturn wants you to grow up.

-A statement bag or shoe can be justified, depending on your personal weakness!
+A statement bag, watch or jewellery can be justified, depending on your personal weakness!

 Saturn will want you to have a super practical piece, if it grows in value over time all the better.